hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/create/helm_component/pool_genesis/README.md

 ### 2. Generate pool genesis for organization
 This task generate pool genesis with data from crypto, which is in Vault.
 This task need baf-ac token for getting public data from Vault.
-The result is domain genesis transactions, which define initial trusted trustees and stewards.
+The result is domain genesis transactions, which define initial trusted nodes in the pool.
 (Each ledger may have pre-defined transactions defining the initial pool and network.)

 #### Genesis transaction structure